MohammedNooruddin2002/Noor-uddin/README.md

  # Noor-uddin
-This is my first Git repository
+This is my first Github repository